lebriggs/laura_website_2/content/blog/webscraping/index.md

 ### Subscribe To New Blog Posts

-If you would like to be notified when I sporadically publish a new blog post then please subscribe using [this tiny form](https://dashboard.mailerlite.com/forms/1012938/126123917064537119/share).
+If you would like to be notified when the sequel to this web scraping post is published, then subscribe using [this tiny form](https://dashboard.mailerlite.com/forms/1012938/126123917064537119/share).